Looking after your skin is as important as looking after your mind.

 Exfoliation is simply the removal of the oldest dead skin cells on the skin’s outermost surface.
 When I originally trained as a massage therapist (1994) we covered the skin in a lot of detail but being so young at the time I had no idea how important looking after your skin really was.
 I thought it was something only pampered bored girls did who had nothing better to do… how wrong I was.

 The Egyptians realized that Sugaring removed hair and also acted as an exfoliation.
-We now know that the more you exfoliate the better your Sugaring experience will be.
-As it keeps the dead skin cells cleared away allowing the hair to pop out of its follicle and therefore you prevent ingrown hairs.
-However, even without sugaring, your skin will benefit from exfoliation.
+We now know that the more you exfoliate the better your skin will be.
+Keeping dead skin cells cleared away stops ingrown hairs and gives your skin such a soft, silky feel. hairs.
+However you remove unwanted hair you will be needing the benefits from exfoliation.

 - The dermis is the lowest layer of skin and this is where new skin cells are created.